 While visiting this range, you should not miss the Franklin Mountains State Park – a favorite among nature lovers.

-Another prominent stop of Franklin Mountains is the Ranger peak.
-With an aerial tram, this peak provides one of the gorgeous views in the state.
+Another prominent stop of Franklin Mountains is Ranger peak.
+With an aerial tram, this peak provides one of the most gorgeous views in the state.